 Most cases of lung cancer are called non-small cell.
-There are a few different types of non-small cell lung cancer including squamous cell carcinoma, adenocarcinoma, and large cell carcinoma.
+There are a few different types of non-small cell lung cancers including squamous cell carcinoma, adenocarcinoma and large cell carcinoma.

 Small cell lung cancer is less common and is sometimes called oat cell.
 This type of lung cancer may grow and spread faster than non-small cell cancer.

 Our cancer specialists diagnose and treat all forms for lung cancer with the latest tools and techniques.

 Treatment for lung cancer may include surgery, chemotherapy, radiation therapy or a combination of these.

 Surgery is usually recommended for early stage lung cancers with the goal to remove visible areas of cancer, which may require taking out all or part of a lung.